 Well, new research from the University of Liverpool says just two weeks without regular physical activity can lead to muscular and metabolic changes that could potentially increase a person’s risk of diabetes, heart disease, and even premature death.
-But before you cancel your Netflix subscription and bolt for the nearest bootcamp, here’s what you need to know.
+But before you cancel your Hulu subscription and bolt for the nearest bootcamp, here’s what you need to know.

 “When everything you measure gets worse in such a short time period, including these important risk factors for heart disease and type 2 diabetes, it is actually quite surprising.”